eedwards4/centsible/README.md

   <li>Atlas password</li>
   <li><b>ONLY THIS PART OF THE ACCESS URL:</b> [@centsibleexample.i6gri7x.mongodb.net] : <i>Your url should look similar, but not identical to this one</i></li>
 </ul>

+This project uses <a href="https://www.qt.io/blog/qt-6.6.1-released">QT 6.6.1</a> for its GUI.
+QT has a few <b>very</b> annoying bugs.
+If you are experiencing issues compiling, please refer to <a href="https://github.com/eedwards4/centsible/blob/main/bugfix.txt">this bugfix file</a> for more infomation on known issues.

 <h2>Run instructions</h2>
 Just run the program!
 Currently there are no runtime arguments so all you need to do is double-click.